California Climate Legislation Business Guide

 Article

 Given California's economic and cultural influence, these bills will likely set a benchmark for corporate environmental accountability, affecting companies in the U.S. and globally.
-The CCAP requires companies with significant revenue to adjust to regulatory updates and disclose their carbon emissions, aiming to foster informed decision-making and enable the transition to a low-emissions economy.
+The CCAP requires companies (“reporting entities”) with more than $500 million in total annual global revenue (SB 261) and those with more than $1 billion in total annual global revenue (SB 253) to adjust to regulatory updates and disclose their carbon emissions.
+The aim is to foster informed decision-making and enable the transition to a low-emissions economy.

 Table of Contents